wduquette/molt/molt-book/src/embed/eval.md

 * Use one of the `molt::Interp::eval` or `molt::Interp::eval_value` to evaluate an individual Molt command or script.

-* Use the `molt::Interp::eval_body` method to evaluate a Molt script that is the body of a control structure.

 * Use the `molt::expr` function to evaluate a Molt expression, returning a Molt `Value`, or `molt::expr_bool`, `molt::expr_int`, and `molt::expr_float` for results of specific types.